No more excuses, Pep - fearless Foden is ready for Man City leading role | Goal.com

 Two more goals and a decisive performance full of creativity and spark helped cut open a Burnley side that still harboured hopes of sneaking a European place heading into Monday's clash.
 It also keeps the title race alive, at least for a couple more days anyway.

-Guardiola has tried holding the academy graduate Foden back; warning him that there are no free passes into his starting line-up.
-The Catalan has told him he has to earn his place, and that means competing with Kevin De Bruyne, David Silva, Ilkay Gundogan and Bernardo Silva for a starting spot - matching their quality, energy and consistency.
+Guardiola has tried holding academy graduate Foden back, warning him that there are no free passes into his starting line-up.
+The Catalan has told the youngster he has to earn his place, and that means competing with Kevin De Bruyne, David Silva, Ilkay Gundogan and Bernardo Silva for a starting spot - matching their quality, energy and consistency.

 The City boss keeps pushing the 20-year-old for more, and Foden keeps responding.

-On Wednesday, Foden was left on the bench for the first match of the Premier League's 'Project Restart' as City recorded a comfortable 3-0 victory over Arsenal.
+On Wednesday, Foden was left on the bench for City's first match of the Premier League's 'Project Restart' as they recorded a comfortable 3-0 victory over Arsenal.
 The midfielder, though, was still able to make an impact with a dynamic cameo while rounding off the scoring following a move he started on the edge of his own box.

 Despite that, the Clarets boss set up his side to be typically defiant, and City had barely created an opportunity until Foden opened the scoring from 25 yards with a clinical low finish from the edge of the box midway through the first half.